kervo/KervinAriasCv/README.md

 This project is designed to accomplish the concepts learned up to the User Centric module for the Code Institute.

 My name is Kervin Arias and I’m presenting here my personal portfolio with recent work samples and also my vision about design and art in a little mockup for a blog section.
-The name of my site is Kervo Solutions as this has been my title as a free-lance graphic designer for over 10 years.
+The name of my site is Kervo Solutions as this has been my title as a freelance graphic designer for over 10 years.

 UX
 ============================

 The main goal of my site is to have an easy route for potential recruiters/employers to download my cv and browse samples of my work.

 Image gallery with samples of my work can be find at the bottom close to the footer.
-I decided to showcase my work in all pages, first to fill up the bottom space with something useful and secondly to attract the traffic to my work/skills section.
+I decided to showcase my work in all pages, first to fill up the bottom space with something useful and secondly to attract the traffic to my work or skills sections.

 > The aim of my blog is to ask the questions: Why design and art are important for me?, How can I be a better graphic designer?